SpaceVim/SpaceVim/docs/_posts/2018-12-26-SpaceVim-release-v1.0.0.md

 <!-- vim-markdown-toc -->

-The first commit of the project is on 2016-12-26, after two years development, the first stable version of SpaceVim v1.0.0 has been released. so let's take a look at some of the new features in SpaceVim.
+The first commit of the project is on 2016-12-26, after two years development, the first stable version of SpaceVim v1.0.0 has been released. so let's take a look at what happened in the new release v1.0.0.

 ![v1.0.0 welcome page](https://user-images.githubusercontent.com/13142418/50423286-5b33a400-088e-11e9-830c-792ce1c7c126.png)

-## Features
+## Release Notes

-Since last release, SpaceVim has

-## Pull requests list

 ### Added